 We offer the course in English, but it is available in French as well.
 A solid comprehension of one of the two languages is strongly encouraged before taking the course.

 Yes.
-See the FSESO webite for intructors in other locations in Ontario.
+See the FSESO website for intructors in other locations in Ontario.